As we all know, World of Warcraft is an online game(!).

 And also in the local subfolder.
 This folder is named with your language code.
-It can be named as enUS, enGB, ruRU, frFR etc.
+It can be called as enUS, enGB, ruRU, frFR, etc.

 MPQ files are archives like ZIP or RAR.
-They contain all the files the game needs e.g. models, maps, textures etc.
+They contain all the data the game needs, e.g. models, maps, textures, etc.

-Blizzard uses several own filetypes where you need special applications to edit them.
+Blizzard uses several own filetypes where you need specialized applications to edit them.
 But also mp3 or simple text files for Lua and XML code.
-In the following I will explain some files you will find in the MPQs.
+In the following, I will explain some data you will find in the MPQs.

-To mod WoW you have to extract the files, edit them and pack them again in MPQ patch, so the client will load them.
-In the next tutorials we will show you how it works.
+To mod WoW, you have to extract the files, edit them and pack them again in the MPQ patch, so the client will load them.
+In the next tutorials, we will show you how it works.

 Common WoW File Types

 Below you can see short description of WoW File types.
-We will describe them individually in the next part of the turorial.
+We will describe them individually in the next part of the tutorial.

 - BLP - Blizzard Picture

-Blizzard's own image format.
+Blizzard's image format.
 You can find textures, maps and interface elements with this type

 - DBC - DataBase Client

 DBCs store the data for the client.
-This is a table of values that contains data about particular area of the game client.
-E.g. what maps you have, how spells should work and much more
+This is a table of values that contains data about the particular area of the game client.
+E.g., what maps you have, how spells should work and much more

 - LUA - script files in the Lua programming language

-These files define the actions for the interface.
+These files define the actions of the interface.
 For example what happens if you click the Login button

 - XML - files in the XML (Extensible Markup Language)